micag2025/Toolkit_Google_ADK/Publication.md

 Key goals:
 - Real-time discovery and summarization of AI news relevant to developers
 - Execute and return Python code results in a sandboxed environment
 - Provide a clean, multi-agent architecture for reliable orchestration and extensibility

-Built with: Google ADK, Gemini models, and a minimal ADK Web interface.

 The project is best described as `Agent-based developer intelligence with strict routing and tool grounding`.
 The system is a `Structured, agent-based, tool-grounded developer intelligence`. it’s an agent-based developer intelligence toolkit.
 It’s a developer intelligence system opinionated, structured, tool-grounded and role-aware.
 This ADK Toolkit is not designed only for AI developers and builders but it can be used also by different user types, such as  Ready Tensor users,